BINF-6310L-8310L-Spring25/Problem_Set_14/README.md

 ### Question 2

 What position on the X chromosome has the biggest difference in the effect size (beta) between males and females.

+### Question 3

+Test this hypothesis with a t-test.
+Hypothesis: In females, SNPs with an effect allele frequency less than 0.05 have a smaller effect on macular degeneration than SNPs with an effect allele frequency greater than or equal to 0.05.

+### Question 4

+You previously discovered that rs142658961 was implicated in macular degeneration.
+Use the SNPdb https://www.ncbi.nlm.nih.gov/snp/ to find information about this SNP.

+What is the effect allele and beta for this rs in males?